MMMMMNG/yorku-EECS-3431-3D-computer-graphics-assignment-3/README.md

 Email: mmmm@my.yorku.ca Student ID: 221828934

 We were able to implement a generic raytracer that generates a ppm image.
 The program reads in a text file and calculates ray-sphere intersections to draw spheres based on the specified location, scale, and color.
 It takes into account scene background, lighting, and attempts to render reflection and refraction.
+We had trouble with the execution of ...

 ---------- Learning Resources ----------------
 Phong Illumination Model explanation: http://rodolphe-vaillant.fr/entry/85/phong-illumination-model-cheat-sheet